Woman’s Hilarious ‘336 Month’ Birthday Photo Shoot Goes Viral

 COLUMBIA, SC (WJZ) — A South Carolina photographer’s unique photo shoot went viral over the weekend.

-Southern Stitched Photography posted pictures of her best friend celebrating her 28th birthday.
+Stephanie Smith, of Southern Stitched Photography, posted pictures of her best friend celebrating her 28th birthday.

-“Because your best friend only turns 336 months once,” the photographer posted on Dec.
+“Because your best friend only turns 336 months once,” Stephanie, the photographer, posted on Dec.
 29.

-The photos show Nicole Ham, of Nashville, Tenn., swaddled and laying across a backdrop surrounded by vines and roses.
+The photos show Nicole Ham, of Nashville, Tenn., with a bow in her hair, swaddled and laying across a backdrop surrounded by vines and peonies.

 Nicole reposted the images on her Facebook page, stating: